Pirates vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have played as the underdog in 10 of their past 10 games and have gone 5-5 in those contests.
+- The Pirates are favored for the first time in a while, as they have not been the favorite in their last 10 games.

-- When it comes to the total, the Pirates and their foes are 5-4-1 in their last 10 contests.
+- The Pirates and their opponents have combined to hit the over six times in their last 10 games with a total.

+- Bookmakers have not set a spread for any of the Pirates' last 10 games.
+Pittsburgh and its opponent have gone above the over/under for three games in a row, with the average total set by sportsbooks during that stretch being 8.3.

 Pirates Betting Records & Stats

-- The Pirates have been victorious in 27, or 43.5%, of the 62 contests they have been chosen as underdogs in this season.
+- The Pirates have won 11 of the 18 games they were listed as the moneyline favorite this season (61.1%).

-- Pittsburgh is 14-18 this season when entering a game as the underdog by +120 or more on the moneyline.
+- Pittsburgh has gone 12-7 when playing as moneyline favorites with odds of -110 or shorter (63.2% winning percentage).

-- The moneyline set for this matchup implies the Pirates have a 45.5% chance of coming away with a victory in the contest.
+- The Pirates have a 52.4% chance to win this game based on the moneyline's implied probability.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!